 On November 22, 2011, Governor Deval Patrick signed Chapter 194 “An Act Establishing Expanded Gaming in the Commonwealth,” legislation designed to provide significant benefits to the Commonwealth by advancing job creation and economic development.

 The arrival of expanded gaming is expected to create thousands of jobs for Massachusetts residents in the areas of construction, hospitality and tourism while also generating $300- $500 million in new revenue for the Commonwealth.

 The Gaming Act allows for up to three destination resort casinos located in three geographically diverse regions across the state and single slots facility competitively awarded for one location statewide.
 The legislation divides the state into three regions to include:

 Suffolk, Middlesex, Essex, Norfolk and Worcester counties

 Bristol, Plymouth, Nantucket, Dukes and Barnstable counties

-The licensing fee for each resort casino will be a minimum of $85 million and requires a capital investment, to include a hotel facility, of at least $500 million.
-The Commonwealth will receive 25% of gross gaming revenues.
-The slots facility, which will hold up to 1,250 slot machines, has a $25 million license fee, and a minimum capital investment of $125 million.
-The slots facility will be taxed at 40% of its gross gaming revenue.
+The licensing fee for each resort casino is a minimum of $85 million and requires a capital investment, to include a hotel facility, of at least $500 million.
+The Commonwealth receives 25% of gross gaming revenues.
+The slots facility, which holds up to 1,250 slot machines, has a $25 million license fee, and a minimum capital investment of $125 million.
+The slots facility is taxed at 40% of its gross gaming revenue.
 On February 28, 2014, the Commission awarded the slots license to Penn National Gaming.